youssefld/Pricing4Java/README.md

         // With this information, the library will be able to build the Plan object of the user from the configuration.
     }

+    // OPTIONALLY OVERRIDE THE FOLLOWING METHODS TO ADD CUSTOM FUNCTIONALITY

+    @Override
+    public int getJwtExpiration() {
+        return 86400000; // Configures a custom expiration time of the JWT in milliseconds }

+    @Override
+    public Boolean userAffectedByPricing(){
+        return true; // A condition that determines wether an user should be affected by the pricing or not }

 }

 ```